Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Auto-scaling* → tenant resources can scale to respond to load variations.
 - *Cloud-native deployment* → the service will be deployed in the customer's tenant in cloud-native mode on the OpenShift platform, ensuring portability, resilience, and standardization of operating procedures.
 - *Centralized observability* → provides centralized platform monitoring services with log collection, metrics, and alerting for complete observability, audit trails, and advanced troubleshooting.
-- *PaaS integration* → uses PSN PaaS components for storage, networking, security, and identity management, ensuring compliance with project requirements and leveraging the economies of scale of shared infrastructure.
+- *PaaS integration* → uses other PaaS components for storage, networking, security, and identity management, ensuring compliance with project requirements and leveraging the economies of scale of shared infrastructure.

 Both services feature a modular architecture designed to ensure scalability, flow segregation, and ease of integration into public administration processes.